Skip to navigation Skip to content

 Allowable expenses - all care types

-• Allowable essential expenses are expenses a care recipient must pay to meet their daily living needs while in care
+• Allowable essential expenses are charges a care recipient must pay to meet their daily living needs while in care

 • A care recipient's legal obligations are not necessarily negated when moving into residential care.
 While it may be reasonable to anticipate an asset may be liquidated when a person moves into residential care, it is not mandatory.
 As such, a person's obligation to pay items such as a mortgage, council rates, insurance costs and utility bills remains